 For this year-long core module you'll spend two hours a week in lectures and workshops to become familiar with different methods for investigating research topics, including methods such as ethnographic, historical and textual study, and determining their suitability for different projects.
 You'll investigate the interdisciplinary nature of film, television and media studies and demonstrate this knowledge by choosing your own research project and methods.

 This module aims to provide you with an understanding of the centrality of the history of slavery in the study of Brazilian society and of the significance of Brazilian Slavery in both the transatlantic slave systems and slave societies in the Americas.
 In the first semester the module introduces students to the different disciplinary and intellectual approaches to the study of slavery in Brazil.
 This will require students to draw on comparative contexts of slavery across the Americas both thematically and theoretically.
 Throughout the module close attention will be paid to the problems of sources and perspectives in the study of the history of slavery.
 The module encourages students to develop an awareness of how different historical sources are used and think critically about them.
-In this module you will have a combination of lectures and seminars totalling 2 hours per week.

-Lusophone Identities, Culture, and Modernity in Portugal and Africa
+Lusophone Identities, Culture and Modernity in Portugal and Africa

 Comparative Modern Literature in the Romance Languages

-International Media and Communications Studies Dissertation
+Dissertation in International Media and Communications Studies

 This module gives students the opportunity to work independently on a chosen subject area of their choice, with an appropriate supervisor.